michpara/CSI2110-Data-Structures-and-Algorithms/Labs/Lab1/README.md

 # Lab 1

-Open index.html for explanation of Lab 1.
+Instructions for Lab 1 in index.html